Saskatoon Regional Waste Management Centre (Landfill)

 - Used oil, antifreeze, and diesel exhaust fluid (DEF) containers (up to 500 litres of total container capacity, regardless of the quantity).

 Note: Customers are required to unload containers from their vehicle, and place them in the appropriate drop-off receptacles.
 Landfill Attendants will then transfer the product(s) into the appropriate storage tank/area.
-Customers with empty 20 litre pails are asked to remove their own lids and to ensure the pails have handles and are clean.
+Customers with empty 20-litre pails should be clean, stacked, and have the lids removed.
+Full 20-litre pails must have handles and should have a clean exterior.

 Sharps Waste (including needles)